 According to the East Broad Top Website: Locomotive #16 was built in 1916 by the Baldwin Locomotive Works.

-Tech Info: Nikon D810, RAW, Nikon 70-300 @ 240mm, 5.6, 1/640, ISO 280.
+Tech Info: Nikon D810, RAW, Nikon 70-300 @70mm, f/4.5, 1/400, ISO 64.

-East Broad Top (EBT) steam locomotive #16 pulls out of a cloud of steam at Rockhill Furnace, Pennsylvania on October 6th, 2024.
+East Broad Top (EBT) steam locomotive #16 pulls a mixed freight through the early morning fog as they head out of the yard at Rockhill Furnace, Pennsylvania on October 6th, 2024, during the museum’s Friends of the East Broad top event.

 According to the East Broad Top Website: Locomotive #16 was built in 1916 by the Baldwin Locomotive Works.